MTA Intranet Redesign

 Selecting a navigation model that scales

-We explored multiple navigation approaches to find one that could support large volumes of content while improving discoverability.
+We explored three navigation approaches that could support large content volumes while improving discoverability.

 Option 1: Horizontal Global & Vertical Local Navigation